waterbear-cloud/paco/docs/aim-config.rst

       - Default
       - Constraints
       - Purpose
+      - Base Schema
     * - action
       - List of Strings
       - .. fa:: check
       -
       -
       - List of Actions
+      - IS3BucketPolicy
     * - aws
       - List of Strings
       - .. fa:: times
       -
       - Either this field or the principal field must be set.
       - List of AWS Principles.
+      - IS3BucketPolicy
     * - condition
       - Dict
       - .. fa:: times
       - {}
       - Each Key is the Condition name and the Value must be a dictionary of request filters. e.g. { "StringEquals" : { "aws:username" : "johndoe" }}
       - Condition
+      - IS3BucketPolicy
     * - effect
       - String
       - .. fa:: check
       - Deny
       - Must be one of: 'Allow', 'Deny'
       - Effect
+      - IS3BucketPolicy
     * - principal
       - Dict
       - .. fa:: times
       - {}
       - Either this field or the aws field must be set.
 Key should be one of: AWS, Federated, Service or CanonicalUser.
 Value can be either a String or a List.
       - Prinicpals
+      - IS3BucketPolicy
     * - resource_suffix
       - List of Strings
       - .. fa:: check
       -
       -
       - List of AWS Resources Suffixes
+      - IS3BucketPolicy